srozange/gini/README.md

 ###  Advice

-AOP allows to intercept method calls in order to execute code.
+AOP allows to intercept method calls in order to execute specific code.

-Code to be executed during method interception must be defined in methods annatoted with the @Arround annotation, they are contained in an advice class.

-@Around annotations contains a joinpoint field that allows to define with methods will be intercepted.
-A joinpoint is a regular expression matching method patterns of form *package.class.method*.
+Code to be executed must be defined in methods annotated with the @Arround annotation.
+An @Around annotation contains a joinpoint field that defines with methods will be intercepted, it consists in a regular expression matching method patterns of form *package.class.method*.

 ```java
 @Advice